-Within the framework of the strategic partnership for the intelligent city i_city, the usability of so-called smart home technologies is considered an extension of classic building automation in public buildings.
+Exploratory study of the usability of smart home technologies as an extension of traditional building automation (GA) in public buildings.

 |Management||Prof. Dr. Dieter Uckelmann|